 - VLTI: A separate run must be specified for each requested baseline configuration. - ToO programme execution Successful proposers of ToO runs will have to prepare OBs for their observations well ahead of the beginning of an observing period (see Section 12.2).
-Mostly ToO OBs will have to be "dummy" OBs with default values for target coordinates, integration times etc. At the time of occurrence of the predicted event, the PI of the programme must activate it and at the same time provide the missing information for completion of the OBs.
+Mostly ToO OBs will have to be "dummy" OBs with default values for target coordinates, integration times etc. At the time of occurrence of the predicted event, the PI of the programme (or one of his/her delegates) must activate it and at the same time provide the missing information for completion of the OBs.
 The service observer will update and execute the specified OBs.
 Further details are available on the Phase 2 ToO Procedures page.